 Well, your nose is gonna grow

-Sad to say, Halloween in Bogotá brings the dreaded Curse of Pinocchio to those who don’t answer the door with bowls of candy.
+, Halloween in Bogotá brings the dreaded Curse of Pinocchio to those who don’t answer the door with bowls of candy.

 No curses for the vigilantes!
 At most apartment buildings, the guards amiably leave their stations and crack open doors to sprinkle treats into those big hopeful bags.
 Most guards give generously, reckoning that the sooner they give away all the candy, the sooner they’ll stop having to answer doors … and the sooner they can get back to their Call of Duty: Black Ops video games.

 The types of candies guards dispense would look familiar to a suburban trick-or-treater in the United States.

 How do I know?
 I trick-or-treated with the kids.